Last Updated on by

 A higher P/E ratio means you are paying more to purchase a share of the company’s earnings.

 So, what is a good PE ratio for a stock?
 A “good” P/E ratio isn’t necessarily a high ratio or a low ratio on its own.

 The market average P/E ratio currently ranges from 20-25, so a higher PE above that could be considered bad, while a lower PE ratio could be considered better.

 However, the long answer is more nuanced than that.

-A high P/E ratio, whether compared to the industry average or its historical average, simply means that investors are expecting the company to grow earnings faster in the future, whether it be versus its competitors or its own past growth.
+A high P/E ratio, whether compared to the industry average or its historical average, means you are paying more for each dollar of earnings, but it also implies that investors are expecting the company to grow earnings faster in the future, whether it be versus its competitors or its own past growth.

 How to Calculate the P/E Ratio